Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 Unbelievable.

-Uh Carl Lubsdorf writing in the Dallas Morning News.
+Carl Lubsdorf writing in the Dallas Morning News.

-Now, to set this up, the new Congress has a three, three percent approval rating in a way they're handling the Iraq war.
+Now, to set this up, the new Congress has a three, three percent approval rating in a way they're handling the Iraq War.

 They're not getting anything done other than the minimum wage.

-All they're doing is investigating, yammering away, uh sending subpoenas, sounding negative and doomy and gloomy, and is there's nothing uplifting or inspirational coming out of any of these Democrats in Congress or the Senate.
+All they're doing is investigating, yammering away, sending subpoenas, sounding negative and doomy and gloomy, and there's nothing uplifting or inspirational coming out of any of these Democrats in Congress or the Senate.

 And of course, that means it's time to buck them up.